stafwag/ansible-k3s-on-vms/README.md

 [staf@vicky k3s_on_vms]$ cp -r etc/sample_inventory/ etc/inventory
 [staf@vicky k3s_on_vms]$
 ```

-Inventory file is located at: ```etc/inventory/k3s```.
+The inventory file is located at ```etc/inventory/k3s```.

-The default, parameters will install virtual machines and install k3s on them on the ```localhost``` KVM/libvirt hypervisor.
+With default parameters, the playbook will install virtual machines on the ```localhost``` hypervisors and install k3s on them.
-The IP range is the default subnet - 192.168.122.0/24 - used on the default network on libvirt.
+The IP range is the default subnet - 192.168.122.0/24 - used on the default virtual network on libvirt.
-This playbook will install the required libvirt packages and start/enable the default libvirt network.
+This playbook will install the required libvirt packages and start/enable the ```default``` libvirt network.

 ```
 ---